stevensacks/redux/docs/FAQ.md

 ### Why should "type" be a string, or at least serializable?
 Why should my action types be constants?

 As with state, having actions be serializable enables several of Redux's defining features, such as time travel debugging, and recording and replaying actions.
 Using something like a Symbol for the "type" value would break that.
 Strings are serializable and easily self-descriptive, and so are a better choice.
+Note that it IS okay to use Symbols, Promises, or other non-serializable values in an action if the action is intended for use by middleware - actions just need to be serializable by the time they actually reach the store and are passed to reducers.

 Encapsulating and centralizing commonly used pieces of code is a key concept in programming.
 While it is certainly possible to manually create action objects everywhere, and write each "type" value by hand, defining reusable constants makes maintaining code easier.